OleSint/ha-connection-observer/docs/DOCUMENTATION_EN.md

 ### Excluding a specific device

 Add it to the *Excluded devices* list in the Advanced settings.
 All entities of that device will be ignored.
 If the device is currently offline when you save, it is immediately removed from the offline list and any open HA Repairs issue is resolved automatically.

+### Using Observer labels for fine-grained control

+The label system provides per-device exceptions without ever opening the configuration:

+**Safety-critical device (e.g. water sensor, smoke detector):**
+Assign `observer_critical` to any entity of the device → immediate alert, no delay, no cooldown, 🔴 in summaries.

+**Temporarily exclude a device (e.g. during renovation):**
+Assign `observer_ignore` → device is fully silenced.
+Remove the label when you are done.

+**Monitor one specific MQTT device without enabling all of MQTT:**
+Assign `observer_watch` → only that device is picked up.

 ---